SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 43. Click 'Disable'.
 <br>![](/exercises/ex2/images/Ex02_Part01_43.png)

 44. The aggregation action is now disabled.
 The data preparation room shows the data prior executing the aggregation.
 The filters that were defined were automatically removed (but are still embedded in the definition of the aggregation).
-At any point of time, we can come back to this data preparation recipe and reactive this action.
+At any point of time, we can come back to this data preparation recipe and reactivate this action.
 <br>![](/exercises/ex2/images/Ex02_Part01_44.png)

 45. Click 'Actions'.